 Request appointments with your instructors or attend their office hours early in the semester to discuss your accommodation requests.
 It is not advisable to discuss your disability-related needs with your instructor in front of the class or just as they are entering or leaving the class.
 Be specific.
 When meeting with the instructor, discuss your specific accommodation requests.
 You do not need to disclose the specific nature of your disability to your instructor.
 If you are uncomfortable identifying your disability, keep the conversation focused on the accommodations for which you are eligible and how your learning is impacted by your disability.

 5. Maintain communication.

-Talk with the Assistant or Associate Dean of Students who you initially met with and your faculty members about how often you will meet for follow-up appointments.
+Talk with the Assistant or Associate Dean of Students with whom you initially met and your faculty members about how often you will meet for follow-up appointments.
 At least one meeting per semester is required to check in concerning your progress.
 You may need to remind your faculty member of your accommodations as the semester progresses (e.g., extended time arrangements 10 days prior to test days)

 6. Report problems.

 You should talk with the Associate or Assistant Dean of Student and/or your instructor if you are having difficulties with any accommodation, service or class.
 The Associate or Assistant Dean of Students can assist discuss with you how to talk with your faculty member or, when needed, can also attend meetings with you and your faculty member to ensure you are receiving the appropriate accommodations.